In This Article

 - Affects Hunger And Digestion

 Due to the dual hormonal effect on your body, you might not feel hungry often or at all.
-It affects your vagus nerve (the nerve that is responsible for GI tract peristalsis or movement of digested food through your gastrointestinal tract), which also affects digestion and absorption of food.
-Your digestive system will malfunction, and you might end up with diarrhea and GI tract inflammation.
+Stress affects your vagus nerve, which is the nerve responsible for GI tract peristalsis.
+In other words, this nerve aids the movement of digested food through your gastrointestinal tract.
+This means that stress can affect your digestion, and in turn metabolism.
+Besides this movement, the vagus nerve also affects digestion and absorption of food.
+Under stress, your digestive system may malfunction and cause GI inflammation and symptoms like diarrhea.

 - Burns Calories

 Under stress, you can also burn extra calories by nervously moving some part of your body – like tapping your feet or clicking your fingers.
-You might feel the need to get rid of the stress by working out and end up overexercising.
-This can also lead to unwanted weight loss.
+You might also feel the need to get rid of the stress by working out and end up over exercising, which can lead to unwanted weight loss.

 - Affects Sleep

 Stress can also affect your sleep patterns.
-It can be tough to fall asleep and equally tough to stay asleep.
-Disrupted sleep can make you feel sluggish and fatigued all the time.
-And that, in turn, can produce more cortisol.
+It makes it hard to fall asleep causing sleep deprivation.
+In turn, disrupted sleep can make you feel sluggish and fatigued all the time.
+Not to mention that sleep loss over time can cause an increased production of cortisol.